awsdocs/aws-cloudtrail-user-guide/doc_source/security_iam_id-based-policy-examples.md

 }
 ```

-The following policy example explicitly denies permission to delete an event data store \(using the `DeleteEventDataStore` action\) if the event data store has the `stage` tag applied with a value of `prod`\.
-A similar policy can help protect an event data store from accidental deletion\.
+In the following policy example, permission to delete an event data store with `DeleteEventDataStore` is denied is if the event data store has a `stage` tag with a value of `prod`\.
+A policy like this one can help protect an event data store from accidental deletion\.

 ```
 {